TASEP hydrodynamics using microscopic characteristics: The tagged particle

-Take the random configuration $\eta^\rho$ and add a particle at the origin to get $\tilde\eta^\rho$.
+Add a particle to the configuration $\eta^\rho$ as in \eqref{tilde-eta} to get $\tilde\eta^\rho$.
 The law of $\tilde\eta^\rho$ is the Bernoulli product measure conditioned to have a particle at the origin.
-The distribution of $\tilde\eta^\rho$ is invariant for the process as seen from the tagged particle (see \cite{MR866349}, for instance): \begin{lemma} $\tau_{X_t}\tilde\eta^\rho_t$ has the same distribution as $\tilde\eta^{\rho}$. \end{lemma}
+The distribution of $\tilde\eta^\rho$ is invariant for the process as seen from the tagged particle: $\tau_{X_t}\tilde\eta^\rho_t$ has the same distribution as $\tilde\eta^{\rho}$ for all $t\ge 0$, see \cite{MR866349}, for instance.
+This invariance is crucial in the two alternative proofs of the law of large numbers of the next proposition but it is not necessary for the rest of the arguments of this paper.

 \begin{proposition}[Law of large numbers for the tagged particle] Let $X_t$ be the position of the tagged particle initially at the origin for the process with random initial configuration $\tilde\eta^\rho$.
 Then,